 A plant’s roots are essentially a digestive and nervous system rolled into one.
 Using the nutrients, oxygen, and water in the right soil, plants can distribute these resources throughout their stems.
 This helps plants develop fabulous foliage or beautiful blooms.

 But not all plants require the same type of soil.
 That’s why providing the right soil mixture for Peace Lily plants is so crucial.
 Without sufficient nutrition and resources, your Peace Lily will struggle to produce those swan-like flowers that we know and love.

-Maintaining optimal soil composition also helps protect plants from pests and pathogens, helping your Peace Lily to thrive for years.
+Along with positioning your peace lily plant in a spot with suitable light exposure and watering sufficiently, maintaining optimal soil composition also helps protect plants from pests and pathogens, helping your Peace Lily to thrive for years.

 Common Signs You’re Using the Wrong Soil Mix for Peace Lily Plants

 As jungle natives, Peace Lilies need good drainage in their soil to filter out large amounts of water.
 A good growing medium also needs to provide aeration, which basically means allowing the roots to access oxygen.

 If the soil is too dense, it will hold far too much water.
 This inhibits airflow around the roots, essentially drowning them and all but killing the plant.
 The overwatering symptoms listed below can demonstrate that you might be using the wrong soil:

 - Brown tips on foliage

 - Sagging leaves (also a symptom of underwatering – check the feel of the soil)